-- The EU is still the second important trading partner for Latin America. - However, China's trade with South America surpassed the EU's one in 2014 and China has been more important trading partner for Central America than the EU since 2010. - In the years 2000-2014, the EU to a great extent lost its market share in Latin America than in Africa.
+- After the 2008 financial crisis the EU has been steadily loosing its significance as trading partner for South America. - In 2015, China-South America bilateral trade surpassed the trade of EU-28 with the region and China became the 2nd (after US) important trading partner for the South American countries. - China has been more important trading partner for Central America than the EU since 2010. - In the years 2000-2014, the EU to a great extent lost its market share in Latin America than in Africa.